wp-plugins/playbuzz-oembed/readme.txt

 Playbuzz is an open network for end users, publishers, bloggers and brands to create and share playful content.

+== Screenshots ==
+1. Pasting the URL to the text-editor.
+2. Pasting the URL to the visual-editor.

 == Changelog ==

 = 1.2 =
+* Add screenshots.
 * Add i18n support.
 * Add hebrew (he_IL) traslation.